 All applicants whose native language is not English, or whose primary language of instruction while in high school was not English, must submit official scores from either the academic version of the IELTS (International English Language Testing System) or the TOEFL.
 A minimum score of 7.5 is required on the IELTS.
 Information regarding this test may be found on the IELTS website.
 The minimum acceptable score on the TOEFL (internet-based) is within the range of 102-109, with a minimum speaking sub-score of 25.
 Applicants who declare on the application that English is not the Native Language or the Primary Language of Instruction and who do not take either the IELTS or TOEFL, or who do take these tests and receive scores below the minimum requirement, will not be considered for admission to the professional program.

-The following materials must be submitted to the UConn School of Pharmacy:
+Materials must be submitted to the UConn School of Pharmacy

 Due | January 5th – Course Descriptions

 Applicants who completed any of the math, science, English or general education (microeconomics and social science) prerequisites outside of UConn must submit course descriptions of these courses.

 Must be submitted for all coursework completed at international institutions.
 Additional information and evaluation services may be located on the National Association of Credential Evaluation Services website.

 Due | Mid- April -Beginning of May- Spring Academic PharmCAS Update

 All applicants are responsible for updating their PharmCAS Applications with their final spring semester grades.
 PharmCAS will send out details.

 Due | Upon Completion of Spring Semester Coursework – Official Final Transcripts (Requested only from students with transfer credits)